Ninjastrike/SOC-Log-Analysis/README.md

 # SOC Log Analysis

+A practical SOC portfolio demonstrating how raw logs are transformed into actionable security insights using Splunk SIEM.
-A collection of hands-on Security Operations Centre (SOC) log analysis projects using Splunk, demonstrating real-world detection, investigation, and alerting workflows across multiple log sources.
+Focused on real-world detection, investigation, and alerting workflows across SSH, DNS, and HTTP log sources.

 ---